Effects of Glycosylation on Protein Structure, Function and Dynamics

 By using NMR spectroscopy, we aim to provide information about the changes in the protein structure and dynamics (to be elucidated at atomic resolution) upon glycosylation, also when the target protein is unstructured or when multiple conformations are present.
 This requires the development of specific isotope labeling protocols for the recombinant expression of glycosylated proteins in eukaryotic hosts.
 The initial focus is on the C-mannosylation of tryptophan residues in TSR1, the thrombospondin type 1 repeat from the netrin receptor UNC-5.
 The addition of a hydrophilic mannose undoubtedly affects the localization and characteristics of the tryptophan thereby modulating the protein properties.
 This modification possibly plays a key role in the function of the protein.
 Ligand binding, receptor internalization, proper folding, export, signal transduction and cell migration have been suggested to be affected by C-mannosylation.
 Our studies can be expanded to multi-domain interactions of mannosylated proteins and the research focus can be broadened by adding new systems, such as extracellular domains of growth factor receptors.

-The group of Prof. Harald Schwalbe is interested in understanding the influence of glycosylation on the structure, function and dynamics of proteins mainly by solution state NMR but also by other structural techniques (such as X-ray crystallography and Small-Angle X-ray Scattering (SAXS)), The group has expertise on structural investigation of soluble glycosylated extracellular domains (ECD) of receptors with their hormones, which was gained during a research collaboration with the pharmaceutical company Sanofi.
+Harald Schwalbe (Pi) is interested in understanding the influence of glycosylation on the structure, function and dynamics of proteins mainly by solution state NMR but also by other structural techniques (such as X-ray crystallography and Small-Angle X-ray Scattering (SAXS)), The group has expertise on structural investigation of soluble glycosylated extracellular domains (ECD) of receptors with their hormones, which was gained during a research collaboration with the pharmaceutical company Sanofi.

 For more information on Harald Schwalbe’s lab go to his website.